johansatge/nwjs-macappstore/README.md

 If you work with a `.png` file, you can convert it with a tool like [png2icns](https://github.com/daveish/png2icns).

-Once your icon is ready, move it to `yourapp.app/Contents/Resources/nw.icns` (override the existing one).
+Once your icon is ready, move it to `yourapp.app/Contents/Resources/nw.icns` , by overriding the existing one.

 ## Configuring the plist file

-The `Info.plist` file (located in `yourapp.app/Contents` is used on OS X to display your app informations, and on the Mac App Store for identification purposes.
+The `Info.plist` file (located in `yourapp.app/Contents`) is used on OS X to display your app informations, and on the Mac App Store for identification purposes.
 You will need to update it.

 You may start from this [sample file](Info.plist).